In-Context Learning State Vector with Inner and Momentum Optimization: Introduction

 \section{Introduction}

 In-Context Learning (ICL) has emerged as a powerful capability in tandem with the scaling of large language models (LLMs)~\citep{gpt3}.
-By instructing LLMs with few-shot demonstration examples, ICL enables these models to perform a diverse array of tasks and delivers remarkable empirical results in various downstream Natural Language Processing (NLP) tasks~\citep{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22,liu2023pre}.
+By simply conditioning on a few input-label pairs as demonstrations, LLMs yield a significant improvement and deliver remarkable results in various downstream Natural Language Processing (NLP) tasks~\citep{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22,liu2023pre}.
 For example, a model prompted with the input \textit{``gaot $\rightarrow$ goat, sakne $\rightarrow$ snake, brid $\rightarrow$''} can produce the output \textit{``bird''}.
 Given these successes, it is worthwhile to inquire about the exact internal working mechanisms of ICL.
-Considering the ambiguity surrounding the operation of ICL through the auto-regressive transformer, it might function as a general mechanism that utilizes both demonstrations and the query to yield the prediction~\citep{dong2022survey}.
+Considering the opaque operation of ICL within the auto-regressive transformer, it is plausible that ICL might function as a general mechanism that leverages both demonstrations and the query to yield the prediction~\citep{dong2022survey}.